-Most types of solid food onboard a plane is allowed, so this goes for bread, nuts, crisps and dried fruit, however, the line gets blurred for items on board if your food is 'creamy' or in a liquid syrup texture kind of form.
+Most types of solid food onboard a plane is allowed, so this goes for bread, pure honey bottle, nuts, crisps and dried fruit, however, the line gets blurred for items on board if your food is 'creamy' or in a liquid syrup texture kind of form.

 Some typical foods which are not allowed in your cabin baggage over a liquid content of 100ml are -

 Even if you pack peanut butter in between sandwiches, this can still flag up security checks, so be careful about what you choose to bring aboard if you want to avoid security delays.